Known for their ability to take an advantage of an enemy’s weakness, Rogues use

 Your Reflex save bonus is now your AGI + your DEX; if you gain this benefit from another source,

-You gain 1 proficiency in Sleight of Hand, to a maximum of 5, and you can now add
+You gain 1 proficiency in Sleight of Hand, up to 5, and if you roll a 1

 on one or more of the dice when making a Sleight of Hand check, you can reroll one